NikodemC/sunbay-wfirma/README.md

 ### Future Request Structure

-**Important**: Gepard who implementing this integration will provide their own `ProcessOrderCommand` structure.
+**Important**: Gepard, which is implementing this integration will provide their own `ProcessOrderCommand` structure.
 The current structure shown above is a placeholder and will be replaced with the company's specific requirements.

 The final request structure will be determined by Gepard and may include additional fields such as:
 - Order details